solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 ## Testing the test.php

 We got a file listing of the folder.
-There was secret.txt and test.php files.
-Of course secret.txt sounds interesting so we look that first.
+There were secret.txt and test.php files.
+Of course secret.txt sounds interesting so we look into that first.

 ```
 Hi John!